2019 Professional Development Summer Workshops:

 World Music Drumming – Level 1

-For teachers, counselors, community recreation leaders, church musicians, and players who would like to learn the basics of African and Caribbean drumming, singing, and moving.
-This course is based on the World Music Drumming Curriculum, written by Dr. Will Schmid.
+For teachers, counselors, community recreation leaders, church musicians, and players who would like to learn the basics of African and Caribbean drumming, singing, and moving through the World Music Drumming Curriculum, written by Dr. Will Schmid.
 Participants will learn how to implement and apply the basics of the curriculum within a classroom and/or community setting.
-The Level 1 class assumes no prior experience with drumming and serves as an excellent introduction for including drumming within a sequentially based set of units and lessons.
+The Level 1 class assumes no prior experience with drumming and serves as an excellent introduction for including drumming within a sequentially based set of lessons and units.
 Workshop Text: World Music Drumming 20th Anniversary Teacher Edition.
 (See publications)

 June 3-7 (Hartselle, AL) June 10-14 (Kansas City, MO; Las Vegas, NV; Slippery Rock, PA) June 17-21 (Albuquerque, NM; Columbus, OH; Valencia, CA) June 23-28 (Milwaukee, WI) July 1-5 (Bangkok, Thailand; Barcelona, Spain) July 8-12 (Northport, NY) July 15-19 (Elizabethtown, PA; New Orleans, LA) July 22-26 (Lincoln, NE; San Antonio, TX) July 29-Aug.
 2 (Bothell, WA) Aug.
 5-9 (New London, CT)